krzysu/truffle-todolist/README.md

 ## Todo

-- test if two diff account don't see each others tasks, also on updates
+- test if two different accounts don't see each others tasks, also on updates
 - react to network changes, test with different networks
 - deploy contract to test network and publish frontend to netlify